IVI-M/R-Ottawa/r101/session1-transcript.md

 31:00 - Kniting a document

-- You can comment out the part that you dont want to be shown by Pressing CNTR+SHIFT+C [ Oops. apparently this short-cup does not work in rstudio.cloud].
+- You can comment out the part that you dont want to be shown by Pressing CNTR+SHIFT+C .
+[ Oops. apparently this short-cut does not work in rstudio.cloud].
 Use `<!--  -  -->`

-- All my applications (like itrack Covid) are RMarkdown
+- All my applications (like this Ttrack Covid) are RMarkdown
 - Showing how you make a header in RMarkdown

 33:30  - trick to show the Table of Content